-3.13 Who is User
+3.13 What is a User

 MPAI calls a Metaverse User either a Digitised Human driven by a human, or else a Virtual Human driven by a Process.
 A Metaverse User can be rendered and perceived as an avatar.

 3.14 Representation and Presentation